Joe Walsh Is Here to Reveal What Republicans Really Think About Trump

 Anyway, let’s get away from the shoulds and focus on what will happen.

 But that doesn’t mean that Walsh’s candidacy is meaningless.
+And Trump supporters trying to laugh it off are whistling past the graveyard.

 - Trump has actively antagonized certain bands of Republican voters (namely suburban, college-educated whites) and their elected representatives.